IGRS-medical-imaging/3D-ReVert/README.md

 ## <div align="center">Pre-requisites</div>

-To run the **3DReVert** project, please ensure your environment meets the following requirements:
+To run the **3DReVert** project, ensure your environment meets the following requirements:

 ### ✅ System Requirements
 - GPU: **NVIDIA RTX 4090** or equivalent